 When it comes to finding the best hybrid golf club for high handicappers, you have to think about your swing.
 Most golfers who need a lot of strokes tend to not have as quick of swings as others.
 There tends to be a natural slice, which is a common cause for those who don’t have a straightened-out swing.

-When you’re trying to decide which hybrid to go with, you need to remember that there is a difference between a 3-wood and a 3-hybrid.
-A fairway wood versus a hybrid can be a tough comparison when you’re trying to figure out the proper club to hit.
+When trying to decide which hybrid to go with, you need to remember that there is a difference between a 3-wood and a 3-hybrid.
+A fairway wood versus a hybrid can be a tough comparison when trying to figure out the proper club to hit.
 Of course, there are spots for either.
-But for when you need a hybrid, here are some of the features you should consider when you’re trying to select your hybrid.
+But when you need a hybrid, here are some of the features you should consider when selecting your hybrid.

 Just like you find in a driver, there are different loft angles in a hybrid.
 If you’re looking at a hybrid, there are typically 3-, 4-, and 5-hybrid clubs.
 These all have to do with different lofts, and they can carry different distances.
 As you can imagine, as you see with your drivers and irons, a 3 goes farther than a 4, and a 4 goes farther than a 5.
 They generally cover between 19° and 26°.
 More than a fairway wood, a hybrid is easier to get in the air from the rough and the fairway.
-Depending on the distance that you typically get off the tee, you may want a lower loft angle so that you can get more carry.
+So depending on the distance that you typically get off the tee, you may want a lower loft angle to get more carry.

 Like with any club, you want to find the sweet spot.
 You’ll find that many drivers have larger sweet spots.
 The same is true with hybrids.
-This will give you more forgiveness when you happen to miss the sweet spot.
+This will give you more forgiveness when you miss the sweet spot.
 You want a larger head.
-Hybrids have smaller heads than a driver, so you have to find the best of both worlds.
+Hybrids have smaller heads than drivers, so you have to find the best of both worlds.
 Giving yourself more forgiveness may limit your ability to get the most distance out of your hit from the rough or fairway, but it will allow you to hit it straighter.
 Utilizing a hybrid will keep your shot straighter than a higher iron might.
 That’s because you’ll have a bigger head and more forgiveness.
-Just by having one in your bag, you’re giving yourself a better chance of hitting it straight.
+By having one in your bag, you’re giving yourself a better chance of hitting it straight.